BWupgrades/algorithms/README.md

 # algorithms
-This will contain coded examples of basic algorithms, each of which are self contained within their own .py file.
+This will contain coded examples of basic algorithms, each of which are contained within .py file that fits their type.

+basic_searches.py contains:
+  - linear search
+  - binary search